Furnace Repair Checklist

 If you utilize a smart thermostat—like one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Refer to the manufacturer’s website for help.
 If you still can’t get your Wi-Fi thermostat to operate, contact us at 770-450-1539 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.

 - Find your main electrical panel.
 If you aren’t sure where it is, keep an eye out for a gray metal box in your basement, garage or closet.

 - Make certain that your hands and feet are dry prior to using the panel or breakers.

 - Look for the breaker marked “furnace” or “heat,” and ensure it’s switched “on.”
 If the breaker has tripped, it will be in the middle or “off” area.

-- With one hand, steadily turn the breaker to the “on” spot.
-If the breaker immediately trips and pops back to “off,” don’t touch it and get in touch with an expert from ACS Heating and Air Conditioning at 770-450-1539 right away.
+- With one hand, steadily turn the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and get in touch with an expert from ACS Heating and Air Conditioning at 770-450-1539 right away.